 **Helpful tips and common mistakes

 In my opinion, the one main factor that can make one omelette taste drastically different from the other is the ratio of the tapioca flour to the water.
-Since slurries are used for both the sauce and omelette, it’s important to get the ratios correct because they affect the texture of the omelette.
+It's important to get the ratios correct because they affect the texture of the omelette.
 My version does include more eggs than the traditional recipes but that's purely a personal choice.
 To make it more authentic, use only 1 egg per batch.

 For the sauce, you're looking for a sweeter, thicker version of ketchup.
 The consistency should be thick and nappe (coats the back of your spoon).
 I've seen sauces that included peanut butter, soy paste, and green onions but I highly doubt restaurants add these ingredients in their sauce.